Brachioplasty (Arm Lift) in Surrey, B.C.

 You should have no major medical problems.
 You must be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
 Ideally you do not smoke as nonsmokers heal faster and have less risks in any surgery.

 During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will do a physical examination and discuss your concerns, goals, and advise you on what will lead to the results that best fit your expectations.

 Day surgery time approx 2 hours

 Recovery room up to 2 hours

-May resume simple activities within a couple days.
+May resume simple activities within a couple of day

 Return to work 1-2 weeks

-The surgery is done under general anaesthetic and is performed as a day-care surgery, which means you can go home the same day.
+The surgery is done under general anesthetic and is performed as a day-care surgery, which means you can go home the same day.

 You will have a preoperative visit with a nurse to review the details of what to expect during your surgery and recovery.
 You may need to get some baseline blood tests and sometimes meet with an anesthesiologist prior to surgery.
 You will be asked to stop taking all over-the-counter pain or fever medicines (except Tylenol) and blood thinners for two weeks prior to your procedure.
 Many herbal medicines can also cause bleeding and so need to be stopped before surgery, including ginkgo biloba, St. John’s Wort, and high doses of fish oil, flax seed oil, or vitamin E.